 With little fanfare, the Moose Jaw Warriors held their annual general meeting on Thursday.

-The Warriors are one of four community-owned teams in the WHL — along with the Lethbridge Hurricanes, Prince Albert Raiders and Swift Current Broncos — and, as such, must hold AGMs for their shareholders.
+with the Lethbridge Hurricanes, Prince Albert Raiders and Swift Current Broncos — and, as such, must hold AGMs for their shareholders.

 The Warriors didn’t post a news release on their website.
 But the team did put up a brief video interview with Chad Taylor, the organization’s president.